Use of ADR in commercial disputes, a quiet revolution?

 [A pervasive] European view [is] that any process that may have had its genesis in the United States is probably not very good.

-In-house counsel are already demanding a more streamlined approach to litigation costs from outside law firms.
+In-house counsel is already demanding a more streamlined approach to litigation costs from outside law firms.
 The same is true for arbitration.
-Lengthy arbitration may be financially beneficial to the attorney, but is certainly not financially beneficial to the client.
+Lengthy arbitration may be financially beneficial to the attorney but is indeed not economically advantageous to the client.
 Attorneys should have the best interest of their clients in mind and should strive to resolve issues at the lowest overall cost for the client.
-Repeat business from a client will more than make up for the “lost” business of avoided arbitration or extensive arbitration or court proceedings.
+Repeat business from a client will more than make up for the “lost” industry of avoided arbitration or extensive arbitration or court proceedings.

 Options for Practitioners